dd32/td-gh-ex/readme.txt

 == Images ==

-All images used in the theme designed by buzthemes
+All images used in the theme designed by buzthemes under GPL License

 == Changelog ==